36 Irresistible Coffee Shop Snacks You Can Make at Home

 Danish pastries with cream cheese and cherries are one of those treats that instantly make me feel like I’m sitting in a cozy café with a fresh pastry and a hot cup of coffee.
 The flaky puff pastry paired with the creamy, sweet filling and juicy cherries is such a dreamy combination.
 I love how elegant they look fresh out of the oven, yet they’re so simple to make at home.
 A dusting of powdered sugar on top makes them feel bakery-worthy, and enjoying one warm always gives me that perfect coffee house moment right in my own kitchen.

-23. Double Dark Chocolate Pecan Drop Cookies
+GET THE RECIPE23.
+Double Dark Chocolate Pecan Drop Cookies

 Double dark chocolate pecan drop cookies are the kind of treat that makes me feel like I’ve splurged on something straight from a coffee shop bakery case.
 They’re rich, fudgy, and loaded with dark chocolate chips, with a little crunch from the pecans that balances all that gooey chocolate goodness.
 I love how they’re just the right mix of indulgent and cozy, perfect for pairing with a strong cup of coffee.
 Baking a batch at home fills the kitchen with the most amazing smell, and biting into one warm feels like a true café moment without leaving the house.